SF-24/MineshaftAPI/README.md

 # MineshaftAPI
 An spigot plugin for Minecraft servers.
 Build with maven, documentation coming soon.
 Designed for Minecraft 1.20.6

+## Important Copyright Information
+**This project is under the GPU GPL v3 license**
+Terms of use can be found here: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Documentation
 Currently, the only functionality of this plugin is custom item creation and **Vault** server economy.